Has the apprenticeship levy forced you to consider delivering apprenticeships?

 • Must be registered with Ofqual regulated awarding organisation.

 • In scope for Ofsted inspections.

-• Main provider on RoATP – can only deliver to levy paying employers unless have a direct contract with ESFA.
+• Main provider on RoATP – only deliver to levy paying employers unless has direct contract with ESFA.

 • Monthly ILR submissions to ESFA & data management.